CyberT33N/minikube/README.md

 <br><br>

-### Retrieve IP addresses
+### 📍 Retrieve IP Addresses
 ```shell
 kubectl get ingress -lrelease=gitlab-dev -n dev
 ```

 <br><br>

-### Change password
+### 🔑 Change Password

 <br><br>

-#### Method #1 - UI
+#### 💻 Method #1 - UI
-- You can access the GitLab instance by visiting the domain specified, https://gitlab.192.168.99.100.nip.io is used in these examples.
-If you manually created the secret for initial root password, you can use that to sign in as root user.
-If not, GitLab automatically created a random password for the root user.
-This can be extracted by the following command (replace <name> by name of the release - which is gitlab if you used the command above).
+- You can access the GitLab instance by visiting the specified domain.
+In this example, `https://gitlab.192.168.99.100.nip.io` is used.
+If you manually created the secret for the initial root password, you can use that to sign in as the root user.
+If not, GitLab automatically generates a random password for the root user, which can be extracted using the following command (replace `<name>` with the name of the release, which is `gitlab` if you used the command above):
 ```shell
 kubectl get -n dev secret gitlab-dev-gitlab-initial-root-password -ojsonpath='{.data.password}' | base64 --decode ; echo
 ```
-- You can change the password by sign in > right click on your avater > edit > password
+- You can change the password by signing in, right-clicking on your avatar, and selecting edit > password.

 <br><br>

-#### Method #2 - gitlab-rails
+#### 🛠️ Method #2 - GitLab Rails
-- Use gitlab-rails.
-The pod gitlab-dev-toolbox is able to dit
+- Use GitLab Rails to change the password.
+The pod `gitlab-dev-toolbox` can perform this operation:
 ```shell
 kubectl create secret generic gitlab-cert-self \
 --namespace dev \